nicolasdao/userin/README.md

 }
 ```

 This example shows that `get_end_user` depends on the `USER_STORE` and `USER_TO_CLIENT_STORE` to function.
 Those would typically be connectors that can perform IO queries to your backend storage.
-This code is not properly designed to support unit tests, especially if you are tryng to test inserts.
+This code is not properly designed to support unit testing, especially if you are tryng to test inserts.
 To solve this problem, the best practice is to inject those dependencies from the outside.

 This is one the purpose of the `context` object.
 The `context` object is the `config` object passed to the `YourStrategyClass` instance: